 Although there is an obvious negative connotation attached to defining ageing as a disease, there are benefits to this view.
 A major benefit is that it legitimizes medical efforts to eliminate or reduce the cause of ageing which will result in more money flowing towards this issue in two ways.
 The first way is in grants for research on the topic.
 The second way is that health insurance providers fund treatments.
 Another benefit of defining ageing as a disease is it will shift anti-ageing therapies from the FDA regulations for cosmetic medicine to the more rigorous regulations for disease treatment and prevention.
 The current health care system treats the symptoms of ageing rather than the cause of ageing.
 Treating the cause instead of the symptoms could potentially save a lot of money and improve the quality and length of life.

 The risks of seeing ageing as a disease

 On the other hand, if ageing is considered as a disease, it could be used to undermine elderly peoples’ mental ability and strip them of their rights simply due to their age.
 For example, voting, transportation, and personal rights for seniors might be at risk.
 Another disadvantage is that people will no longer have a positive mindset about ageing and might find it more difficult to enjoy the wisdom that is accompanied with old age (Frontiers In).

-Although still a controversial topic, there are benefits of defining ageing as a disease which outweighs the risks.
-The potential to increase life expectancy and quality of life while saving money for health care is tremendous.
+Although still a controversial topic, there are benefits of defining ageing as a disease that many would argue outweigh the risks.
+The opportunity to increase healthy life expectancy while generating savings for health care systems around the world is substantial.
 Nonetheless, there should be no negative connotation with ageing as it may cause more harm within society than good.

 Do you have topics you want us to write about?
 Let us know or be involved.
 Visit our webpage here for more info.